Bharat9848/notes/DistributedSystem.md

  - **At-least once**
   1. Consumer is just failed before sending ack to the sender or network failure happened.
 In this case message will be retried and consumed multiple times.
-  2. Implementation requires store of event or buffer of event permananently or temporarily till we get acknowledgement from consumer
+  2. Implementation requires store of event or buffer of event permananently or temporarily till we get acknowledgement from consumer.
-  3. read about Apache storm "upstream backup and record ack"
+  3. read about Apache storm "upstream backup and record ack".
+  4. It may cause out-of-ordering in case of failures.

  - **At-most once**
  1. Publisher of message does not attempt to redeliever in case ack is missing.
+ 2. It requires exensive end-to-end two phase commit.

 ## Consensus Algorithm
   - Assumes safety property which includes following properties